 - Lower magnitudes of formal charge (00 is better than +2-2) - Negative formal charges on ELECTRONEGATIVE atoms, or positive formal charges on atoms that are less electronegative.

 EXAMPLE: LOC/2

 ... calculate formal charges to tell which structure is more likely!

-Based on formal charge, the structure on the left is the more likely structure, since it has lower-magnitude formal charges.
+Based on formal charge, the structure on the left is the best one.
+(Lower formal charges).